The Ultimate Guide To Guatemalan Coffee

 A country with an exciting history of coffee production, Guatemala is home to 8 distinct coffee-growing regions.
 Guatemala is a landlocked country of 108,890 square kilometers.
 Yet this tiny nation thrives at the center of worldwide coffee production with its seemingly limitless climate and altitude.
 In Guatemala, there are vast regions to plant various crops, from milder temperatures in the north to higher elevations that produce more bitter coffee beans in the south.

 Just think of Guatemala as a coffee lover’s paradise!

 With coffee grown at over 5,000 feet and boasting robust flavors that few other countries can match, it’s easy to see why Guatemala hails as one of the world’s premier suppliers for those who enjoy their morning joy with vigor!
 In the nation of Guatemala, there is a unique growing region that holds many secrets.
 The climate has enough moisture to be considered subtropical and not too hot!
 Coffee beans from this area have been known for their flavorful taste since it’s grown on top nutrient-rich volcanic soil.

 Guatemala has many coffee beans, but not all are created equal.
 Come with me on this journey through Guatemala and learn about the different regions and their unique flavor profiles!

 The coffee beans grown in this region will most likely taste like the sun-dried, breezy brews we enjoy daily paired with rich volcanic minerals and thick forests.
-These coffees hold some of the best-tasting profiles you’ll find anywhere.
+These specific Guatemalan coffee flavors hold some of the best-tasting profiles you’ll find anywhere.